 What are grants?

 Federal and state grants are typically awarded only to undergraduate students.
-University grants (such as the KU Tuition Grant) may be awarded to undergraduates and graduate/professional/law students.
+University grants may be awarded to undergraduates and graduate/professional/law students.

 To be considered for limited-fund, need-based grants, you must meet the following minimum eligibility requirements (individual programs may have additional eligibility requirements):